Open Access Databases

-BioMed Central – Provides a collection of free, open access, mostly peer-reviewed research articles from over 100 biomedical, medicine, health, biology and biotechnology related online journals.
+BioMed Central – Provides a collection of free, open access, mostly peer-reviewed research articles from over 100 biomedical, medical, health, biology and biotechnology related online journals.

-ChemSpider – a free chemical structure database providing fast text and structure search access to over 58 million structures from hundreds of data sources.
+ChemSpider – “A free chemical structure database providing fast text and structure search access to over 100 million structures from hundreds of data sources.”

 ClinicalTrials.gov – A registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.

-Cochrane Library – The Cochrane Library is a collection of six databases that contain different types of high-quality, independent evidence to inform healthcare decision-making, and a seventh database that provides information about Cochrane groups.
+Cochrane Library – The Cochrane Library is a collection of databases that contain different types of high-quality, independent evidence to inform healthcare decision-making.
+A database on clinical trials is part of this collection.

 Free Medical Journals – The Free Medical Journals Site was created to promote the free availability of full-text medical journals on the Internet.